uberj/refspec-puppet/README.rst

 Librarian-puppet
 ----------------
 All modules are pulled in via ``Puppetfile``\s which are processed by librarian-puppet_.
-If you make a change to any ``Puppetfile`` you are advised to run ``librarian-puppet install --verbose`` to ensure librarian-puppet can resolve any new dependancies.
+If you make a change to any ``Puppetfile`` you are advised to run ``librarian-puppet install --verbose`` to ensure librarian-puppet can resolve any new dependencies.

 r10k
 ----